-Line operating flight time.
-Flight time recorded by the PIC or SIC while in revenue service for an AOC holder.
+Line operating flight time means a light time recorded by the PIC or SIC while in revenue service for an AOC holder.

-Low-visibility operations (LVO).
-Approach operations in RVRs less than 550 m and/or with a DH less than 60 m (200 ft) or take-off operations in RVRs less than 400 m.
+Low-visibility operations (LVO) means approach operations in RVRs less than 550m and or with a DH less than 60m (200ft) or take-off operations in RVRs less than 400m.

-Maintenance.
-The performance of tasks required to ensure the continuing airworthiness of an aircraft, including any one or combination of overhaul, inspection, replacement, defect rectification, and the embodiment of a modification or repair.
+Maintenance means the performance of tasks required to ensure the continuing airworthiness of an aircraft, including any one or combination of overhaul, inspection, replacement, defect rectification, and the embodiment of a modification or repair.

-Maintenance organization's procedures manual.
-A document endorsed by the head of the maintenance organization which details the maintenance organization's structure and management responsibilities, scope of work, description of facilities, maintenance procedures and quality assurance or inspection systems.
+Maintenance organization's procedures manual means a document endorsed by the head of the maintenance organization which details the maintenance organization's structure and management responsibilities, scope of work, description of facilities, maintenance procedures and quality assurance or inspection systems.

-Maintenance programme.
-A document which describes the specific schedule maintenance tasks and their frequency of completion and related procedures, such as a reliability programme, necessary for the safe operation of those aircraft to which it applies.
+Maintenance programme means a document which describes the specific schedule maintenance tasks and their frequency of completion and related procedures, such as a reliability programme, necessary for the safe operation of those aircraft to which it applies.

-Maintenance release.
-A document which contains a certification confirming that the maintenance work to which it relates has been completed in a satisfactory manner, in accordance with appropriate airworthiness requirements.
+Maintenance release means a document which contains a certification confirming that the maintenance work to which it relates has been completed in a satisfactory manner, in accordance with appropriate airworthiness requirements.

-Master minimum equipment list (MMEL).
-A list established for a particular aircraft type by the organisation responsible for the type design with the approval of the State of Design containing items, one or more of which is permitted to be unserviceable at the commencement of a flight.
+Master minimum equipment list (MMEL) means a list established for a particular aircraft type by the organisation responsible for the type design with the approval of the State of Design containing items, one or more of which is permitted to be unserviceable at the commencement of a flight.
 The MMEL may be associated with special operating conditions, limitations or procedures.
 The MMEL provides the basis for development, review, and approval by the Authority of an individual operator's MEL.

-Maximum mass.
-Maximum certificated take-off mass (MTOM) / Maximum Take Off Weight (MTOW).
+Maximum mass means a Maximum certificated take-off mass (MTOM) or Maximum Take Off Weight (MTOW).

-Meteorological Information.
-Meteorological report analysis, forecast, and any other statement relating to existing or expected meteorological conditions
+Meteorological Information means a Meteorological report analysis, forecast, and any other statement relating to existing or expected meteorological conditions

-Minimum descent altitude (MDA) or minimum descent height (MDH).
-A specified altitude or height in a non-precision approach or circling approach below which descent must not be made without the required visual reference.
+Minimum descent altitude (MDA) or minimum descent height (MDH) means a specified altitude or height in a non-precision approach or circling approach below which descent must not be made without the required visual reference.